Viewing an image by zooming it in and out

 Capture One provides a number of options to display an image in the main Viewer at various magnifications.
 Viewing images at actual size (100% magnification) will display them at the pixel level (full resolution) but that way the image could sometimes be not fully displayed in the Viewer, even on a large monitor.

-- Click on the right-hand side head and shoulders icon of the zoom slider located in the top-right corner of the Viewer toolbar.
-Alternatively, drag the slider to 100%.
-Click on the right-hand side icon to return the image to fit the Viewer.
+- Drag the zoom slider located in the top-right corner of the Viewer toolbar.
+Drag the slider to the right to zoom in.
+Drag the slider to the left to zoom out.

 - In the main menu, select View -> Customize Viewer -> 100% or press . (dot) to zoom.
 Select View -> Customize Viewer -> To fit or press , (comma) to make the image fit the Viewer.